marklee77/ansible-role-mariadb/README.md

 - the dockerized deployment still requires sudo access, even though a member of the docker group should be able to build and deploy containers without sudo.
-- there is no way to override the mariadb repository and version from a deployment, another role, or the command line.
-This is because the files are copied to the server and built on the receiving end.
-It would be possible to use a template instead, but then that would break docker.io automatic builds.

 Todo
 ----

-- need to make sure to pass through *all* variables that might be overwritten...
-- consider making mapping of mariadb port to host interface optional
 - option to map unix socket to local or to *not* map ip address...
 - user .my.cnf configured to connect to mariadb_bind_address:mariadb_port if
   bound and no socket?
 - automatic rebuild on changes that might affect dockerfile?
-- verify no private credential directory is being created...